Fraaq/simplediscordbot/README.md

 2. Random images from folder <br>
 3. Banned words from txt file <br>
 4. Send wikipedia article based on user input <br>
-5. Create qr code based on user input
+5. Create qr code based on user input<br>
+6. Send 3 news

 <h1>How to use it </h1>
 1. Install pip <br>